TheM1ddleM1n/Waddle/README.md

 3. Find localhost in Storage
 4. Clear localStorage

-### Theme Not Changing
+### KeyStrokes Not Detecting

 **Try these solutions:**

-1. Click the theme button again
+1. Close the menu (press `ESC`) - keys are ignored when menu is open
-2. Refresh the page
+2. Click on the game canvas to ensure focus
-3. Check console for JavaScript errors
+3. Refresh the page
-4. Ensure you're using a modern browser (ES6+ support)
+4. Check for other scripts intercepting key events

-**Expected behavior:**
+**Verify KeyDisplay is working:**
-- Menu header changes color immediately
+- Enable the Key Display feature
-- All buttons update to new color
+- Press any WASD key
-- Counters update to new color
+- You should see the key highlight in real-time
-- Theme preference saves automatically
+- If not, refresh the page

 ### Performance Issues